puppetlabs/puppet-docs/source/puppetdb/1/install_from_source.markdown

     $ sudo chown puppetdb:puppetdb /etc/puppetdb/ssl/truststore.jks /etc/puppetdb/ssl/keystore.jks
     $ sudo chmod 400 /etc/puppetdb/ssl/truststore.jks /etc/puppetdb/ssl/keystore.jks

-You can now safely delete the temporary copies of the keystore, truststore, CA certificate, PuppetDB certificate, and private key.
+You can now safely delete the temporary copies of the keystore, truststore, CA certificate, PuppetDB certificate and private key.
 These can be retrieved or recreated using the original copies stored on the CA puppet master.

 You should now configure HTTPS in PuppetDB's config file(s); [see below](#step-4-configure-https).